HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Benchmarking Results

 \subsection{Results}

-We report benchmarking results in \Cref{fig:benchmark_returns_1} and \Cref{fig:benchmark_returns_2}, where we ran each of the algorithms for approximately 48 hours, resulting in the visible differences in environment steps (e.g. $2$M steps for TD-MPC2, $10$M steps for DreamerV3).
+We report benchmarking results in \Cref{fig:benchmark_returns_1} and \Cref{fig:benchmark_returns_2}, where we ran each of the algorithms for approximately $48$ hours, resulting in the visible differences in environment steps (e.g., $2$M steps for TD-MPC2, $10$M steps for DreamerV3).
 We only run PPO on a subset of tasks (\texttt{walk}, \texttt{kitchen}, \texttt{door}, \texttt{package}), given its inferior performance without massive parallelization.
 Each of the environments is evaluated with a combination of dense rewards and sparse subtask completion rewards, and for each of these we provide qualitative measures of task success (see dashed lines in \Cref{fig:benchmark_returns_1} and \Cref{fig:benchmark_returns_2}).
+A detailed description of the reward functions used for each environment is available in Appendix, \Cref{sec:environment_details:task_specification}.

 All the baseline algorithms perform below the success threshold on most tasks, particularly struggling on tasks that require long-horizon planning and intricate whole-body coordination in a high-dimensional action space.
 Surprisingly, these state-of-the-art RL algorithms require a large number of steps to learn even simple locomotion tasks, such as \texttt{walk}, which has been extensively studied with a simplified humanoid agent in the DeepMind Control Suite~\citep{tassa2020dm_control}.